|

 Instructor: Fern Ramirez

-NEW BOOK -- This session we will begin reading O. Henry Prize-winning short stories, selected by Amor Towles, from the 2024 edition of The Best Short Stories: The O. Henry Prize Winners.
-This is an opportunity to read outstanding stories from both new and well-known authors, published in English or translated into English in the previous year.
+This session we will finish reading O. Henry Prize-winning short stories, selected by Amor Towles, from the 2024 edition of The Best Short Stories: The O. Henry Prize Winners.
+This is an opportunity to read outstanding stories from both new and wellknown authors, published or translated in English.
 For comparison, a few classic stories published earlier may also be considered.
-Each week we will read a short story and discuss our responses to what makes the story unique: themes, techniques, characters, atmosphere, etc.
+Each week we will read a short story and discuss our responses to what makes the story unique: themes, techniques, characters, atmosphere, etc. All class members participate, contributing multiple views of the same story.
+The results are stimulating, entertaining and sometimes surprising.

 |